yianzhou/yianzhou.github.io/_posts/apple/2021-03-04-computer-network.md

 A TCP connection provides a **full-duplex service**: The application-layer data can flow from Process A to Process B **at the same time** as application-layer data flows from Process B to Process A.

 Suppose a process running in one host wants to initiate a connection with another process in another host.
 Recall that the process that is initiating the connection is called the client process, while the other process is called the server process.
-For now it suffices to know that the client first sends a special TCP segment; the server responds with a second special TCP segment; and finally the client responds again with a third special segment.
-The first two segments carry no payload, that is, no application-layer data; the third of these segments may carry a payload.
 Because three segments are sent between the two hosts, this connection-establishment procedure is often referred to as a **three-way handshake**.

 The maximum amount of data that can be grabbed and placed in a segment is limited by the **maximum segment size (MSS)**.
 The MSS is typically set by first determining the length of the largest link-layer frame that can be sent by the local sending host (the so-called **maximum transmission unit, MTU**), and then setting the MSS to ensure that a TCP segment (when encapsulated in an IP datagram) plus the TCP/IP header length (typically 40 bytes) will fit into a single link-layer frame.
 Both Ethernet and PPP link-layer protocols have an MTU of 1,500 bytes.
 Thus, a typical value of MSS is **1460 bytes**.
 Note that the MSS is the maximum amount of application-layer data in the segment, not the maximum size of the TCP segment including headers.